We have been appointed by the United Kingdom Historic Building Preservation Trust to create a HLF-funded Heritage Centre for Middleport Pottery.

 Harper Street sits within the designated Trent & Mersey Canal conservation area in Stoke-on-Trent.
 This conservation area has been described as being “of outstanding industrial archaeological importance, both nationally and locally”, due to the presence of early examples of England’s canal network and associated industrial buildings, which include Middleport Pottery.

-Due to commence in 2019, the ‘Harper Street: Engagement in Heritage’ project will see the transformation of these original workers’ houses into a new heritage attraction, studio & workshop space, publicly accessible archive and community centre for Middleport’s residents.
+The ‘Harper Street: Engagement in Heritage’ project will see the transformation of these original workers’ houses into a new heritage attraction, studio & workshop space, publicly accessible archive and community centre for Middleport’s residents.
 The project will contribute significantly to growing Middleport Pottery and Burslem’s reputation as a major visitor heritage destination.

 The original lodge keeper’s home will be restored to how it was in the 1920’s and 1930’s - providing a range of immersive activities based on the daily experience of the lodge keeper’s family.